 - Managing Conflicts of Interest in the NHS.
-NHS England.
-Available here: https://www.england.nhs.uk/wp-content/uploads/2017/02/guidance-managing-conflicts-of-interest-nhs.pdf - Freedom of Information Act 2000 - ABPI: The Code of Practice for the Pharmaceutical Industry (2014) - ABHI Code of Business Practice - NHS Code of Conduct and Accountability (July 2004) - BTHFT Policy on Raising Concerns at Work (Whistleblowing) (2017) - BTHFT Anti-Fraud, Bribery and Corruption Policy (2017)
+NHS England - Freedom of Information Act 2000 - ABPI: The Code of Practice for the Pharmaceutical Industry (2014) - ABHI Code of Business Practice - NHS Code of Conduct and Accountability (July 2004) - BTHFT Freedom to Speak Up Raising Concerns (Whistleblowing) Policy (2024) - BTHFT Anti-Fraud, Bribery and Corruption Policy (2023) - BTHFT Business Travel & Subsistence Policy (2023)

-19. APPENDICIES
+19. Appendices